umbraco/UmbracoDocs/Reference/Config/umbracoSettings/index.md

 #### Proxying through IIS on Umbraco Cloud

-For environment specific transforms, include a `web.{ENVIRONMENT}.config` file for each environment requiring a `web.config` transformation such as:
+For environment specific transforms, include a `web.{ENVIRONMENT}.config` file for each environment requiring a `web.config` transformation such as `web.Development.config`, `web.Staging.config`, or `web.Production.config`.

-- web.Development.config
-- web.Staging.config
-- web.Production.config

 To set the appropriate status code, update your **web.Production.config** for the *Production* environment: